All I Wanted to Speak About CAT

 July 2016 brought a mixed set of emotions.
-Joined my job, made a lot of new friends, settled in a new city on my own with language barriers.
-But the entire setup was not exciting enough to stop me from preparing for the exams again.
+Joined my job, made a lot of new friends, settled in a new city with language barriers on my own.
+But the entire setup was not exciting enough to stop me from preparing for exams again.
 I was active on pagalguy and solved lots of questions in QA.
 I was very regular with mock tests and discussions on pagalguy.
-99+ in mocks was the norm and a rare 99.9 also made me feel better during my lows.
+99+ in mocks was the norm and a rare 99.9 made me feel better during my lows.

 Exam was scheduled in Dec 2016 and I took it this time with all my heart.
 I also took IIFT and XAT.
 This time, I was confident of improving in all sections in all exams for sure.

 I received calls from IITB, IIMK, MDI, FMS, IIM Shillong,SPJIMR (fin) and CAP.

 IIFT interview went like a breeze, I was sure of converting it.
 I was humiliated a lot in IIM K interview by the profs and wanted to leave the interview midway, but then the prof realised that the kid was tortured too much and then made me laugh with a couple of light hearted stupid questions.
 In between, he asked me will you come to IIMK if selected?
 I looked at my shoes and kept mum for 30 seconds.
 He repeated the question and then I smiled.